Statistics: 9 miles, ascent 956′, descent 960′

 Coming upon the Victorian Charlton Cemetery, we knew that Dover was not far away.

-Our B&B, Castle Guest House, was situated down the hill below medieval
+For this last night at the end of the North Downs Way, our B&B, Castle Guest House, was situated down the hill below medieval